Zamiell/stardew-valley/Min-Max_Guide.md

   * Put all fish in the shipping bin.
 (Since Willy does not work on Saturdays, we must sell them like this in order to have the necessary money for Kale.
 Otherwise, we would be able to fish until 2 AM.)
 * Otherwise:
   * Retrieve the Pickaxe + Chest + all Parsnips from the chest.
+  * Pickaxe the Furnace.
-  * Go to the mines, place the chest to the right of the elevator.
+  * Go to the mines, place the Chest to the right of the elevator and the Furnace to the left.
   * Get as low as possible.
   * If it is near 2 AM and you know that you cannot reach the next elevator by the end of the night, then farm copper until 2 AM, then pass out.
   * (Even though we need as much money as possible on Spring 6, we do not have to leave the mines to because we can sell the gems to Clint tomorrow.)